 Proof #5 - Read the Bible|

-Imagine that we are good friends.
-One day we are talking:
+Imagine that Chris and Norm are good friends.
+One day they are talking:

 All who curse father or mother shall be put to death; having cursed father or mother, their blood is upon them.

 If a man commits adultery with the wife of his neighbour, both the adulterer and the adulteress shall be put to death.
 The man who lies with his father's wife has uncovered his father's nakedness; both of them shall be put to death; their blood is upon them.

 If a man lies with his daughter-in-law, both of them shall be put to death; they have committed perversion; their blood is upon them.

 If a man lies with a male as with a woman, both of them have committed an abomination; they shall be put to death; their blood is upon them.
 [Leviticus, chapter 20]